 2001 KATE, with Kate Rohde and Kate Stones, Linden Centre for Contemporary Art, St Kilda

-Graduate Coursework Coordinator, School of Art, Victorian College of the Arts, Melbourne, Feb 2017 - current.
+Head of Graduate Coursework, School of Art, Victorian College of the Arts, Melbourne, Feb 2017 - current.

 Lecturer, School of Art, Victorian College of the Arts, Melbourne, 2005- 2016.